GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 ### Chapter 11: The Root of All Evil

 - As you are developing you will create tests along the way.
 However, these tests created to help you with the "in-between steps" may become useless as more tests are added.
-You should delete these tests when they stop being useful.
+You should delete these "development" tests when they stop being useful.

 ### Chapter 17: Money Retrospective